Rocket (Marvel Cinematic Universe): Member of the Avengers

 Rocket, along with Steve Rogers, Natasha Romanoff, Bruce Banner, James Rhodes and Thor, depart on the Quinjet and arrive at the Avengers Compound.
 Shortly after, they are met by Carol Danvers.
 Three weeks later, they witness Danvers bringing Tony Stark and Nebula back on the Benatar, and Rocket realizes that only he and Nebula were the remaining Guardians.
 After detecting another energy surge, Thor, Rogers, Romanoff, Rhodes, Banner, Danvers, and Nebula go into space to the Garden planet where they confront Thanos about the Stones.
 However, Rocket finds that the Gauntlet is empty, in which Thanos reveals he destroyed the Stones, causing Thor to abruptly kill him.
 With nothing left to do, they return to Earth.

 Rocket then becomes a member of the Avengers and works on missions in space with Nebula, under Rogers' and Romanoff's leadership.
 In 2023, when a means is discovered to use quantum time travel to reverse the Blip, Rocket and Nebula return to the Compound.
 Rocket then accompanies Banner to New Asgard to convince a depressed Thor to return to help with the effort, while also meeting Valkyrie, Korg, and Miek.
 Rocket, Banner and Thor return to the Compound and Rocket aids Stark in building a quantum tunnel in the Compound's hangar.
 Afterwards, Rocket participates in the Time Heist brainstorming.
 When they are ready to go, he suits up in the Avengers Quantum suit, listens to Rogers' speech, and gives his spaceship to Clint Barton.
 Using the quantum tunnel, Rocket and Thor travel through the Quantum Realm to an alternate 2013 timeline and go to Asgard to get the Reality Stone, during the time when it had been absorbed into Jane Foster.
 They retrieve the Stone and return to the Compound in the main timeline, but after Banner uses the new Infinity Gauntlet to undo the Blip, an alternate Thanos attacks, trapping Rocket, Rhodes, and Banner underneath the destroyed Compound.
 Scott Lang, in his Giant-Man form, saves them, and Rocket joins the battle against alternate Thanos' army, where he is reunited with Groot.
 A week later, Rocket and the reunited Guardians of the Galaxy attend Stark's funeral at Stark's house.
 They then return to New Asgard to pick Thor up and depart for space.

-Guardians Reassembled
+Guardians reassembled and confronting his past

 Rocket, Thor, and the rest of the Guardians return to space and embark on several adventures, while reuniting with Kraglin, who joins the team.
-In 2024, after arriving on Indigarr, they are joined by Korg and fight off an invading army.
+In 2025, after arriving on Indigarr, they are joined by Korg and fight off an invading army.
 Afterwards, they learn of several distress calls caused by a god killer and split up from Thor, as he sets off to locate Sif.

-In 2025, the Guardians buy Knowhere from the Collector, and Rocket befriends Cosmo the Spacedog who joins their team.
+Few months later, the Guardians buy Knowhere from the Collector, and Rocket befriends Cosmo who joins their team.
 Rocket and the Guardians then work on rebuilding Knowhere following its attack.
 Later that year, Rocket participates in the Christmas celebration and is given Barnes' arm by Nebula as a gift.